sirlucidae/sirlucidae/README.md

 --->
 - 🐶 Hi, I’m @sirlucidae
 - 🐧 I’m interested in ...
 Linux
-- 🐠 I’m currently learning ...
-Stuff
+- 🐠 I’m currently learning ... a bit of everything
-- 🐸 I’m looking to collaborate on ...
-Things
+- 🐸 I’m looking to collaborate on ... nothing right now
 - 🐦 How to reach me ...
 Friendface
 - 🐭 My daily driver ...
-Xubuntu
+CachyOS
 - 🐮 This README has Super Cow Powers.